|

 22 copy prints

-the Santa Fe Depot, and the Harvey House of Slaton, Texas (1990).
-The collection bulks
+Santa Fe Depot, and the Harvey House of Slaton, Texas (1990).
+The collection

 Murray, Grover E.